Top 10 7-string guitar players: who plays 7-string and what strings they use

 10. Tony MacAlpine, solo / Planet X

 MacAlpine has played 7-string on solo material and with Planet X (the Derek Sherinian / Virgil Donati supergroup).
-Ernie Ball Cobalt 7-string custom .009–.052, a lighter gauge than most djent peers, reflecting his tuning preference (often B standard or even E standard on 7-string rather than Drop A).
+He is an Ernie Ball player whose publicly cited gauges vary across sources, aggregators list sets around .009 to .052, lighter than most djent peers, reflecting his tuning preference (often B standard or even E standard on 7-string rather than Drop A).
+No primary source confirms the specific line.
 MacAlpine's technical vocabulary is neoclassical-shred-adjacent; his gauge choice supports the legato and sweep-picking vocabulary he's known for.

 What all ten have in common

-Looking across the ten: nearly all use .010 on the high E string.
-Low string gauges cluster at .059 to .062 for Drop A / Drop G territory.
-Scale length is overwhelmingly 25.5 inches; the few exceptions (Loomis's Schecter, Holcomb's PRS) stay within the 25.5 to 26.5 window.
-Brand affiliation splits across Ernie Ball (Holcomb, Richardson, Merrow, MacAlpine) and Schecter-factory / Jackson-factory / Ibanez-factory for the rest.
+Looking across the ten: most use a .010 high E (Loomis and Merrow run .009 tops).
+Low string gauges cluster at .056 to .062 for Drop A / Drop G territory.
+Scale lengths run 25.5 to 26.5 inches, with the djent-era signatures (Schecter KM-7, PRS SVN) at the long end.
+String-brand affiliation splits across Ernie Ball (Petrucci, Richardson, Merrow documented; Holcomb on customs), D'Addario NYXL (Hauch, current), and Von Frankenstein (Loomis), with factory-strung Jackson / Ibanez for the rest.
 Tuning is dominated by Drop A / Drop G#, B standard is now the minority even in prog-metal.

 - Full gauge guide: 7-string guitar string gauge guide.